Zippilipy/UsefulAHKScripts/README.md

-# UsefulAHKScripts
+# UsefulScripts
-AHK scripts I find useful
+Scripts I find useful

 allinone.ahk is a script for remapping keyboard keys to control music, such as next song, pause, and previous song